 If an employer makes an employee pay for a business expense, the Employment Standards Branch can recover that money as unpaid wages.
 The Branch can also fine the employer.

 If your employer overpays you, they can’t deduct that overpayment from future wages — unless they have your written consent to do so.
 The same applies if your employer gives you an advance on your wages.
 They can’t deduct that advance from your future wages, unless they have your written consent.

 If your employer has deducted money from your wages inappropriately, you can challenge them.
 See the steps under “Work out the problem,” below.

 Your employer must give you a wage statement each payday

-Under the law in BC, your employer must give you a written wage statement on your payday.
+If you’re covered by the Employment Standards Act, your employer must give you a written wage statement on your payday.
 The wage statement covers a single pay period, and must include:

 - your employer’s name and address

 - your overtime rate

 - any money, payment or allowance you’re entitled to (for example, statutory holiday pay)

 - the amount and reason for each deduction